Nicholas I, Emperor of All Russia

 Alexandra Feodorovna, 1817; Credit – Wikipedia

 Because Nicholas’ eldest brother Alexander I, Emperor of All Russia had no surviving children, the second brother Grand Duke Constantine Pavlovich was the heir to the throne.
 Constantine had married Juliane of Saxe-Coburg-Saalfeld in 1796.
-Juliane was very unhappy in the marriage, separated from Constantine in 1799, and went back to her homeland permanently in 1801.
+Juliane was very unhappy in the marriage, and separated from Constantine in 1799.
+She went back to her homeland permanently in 1801.
 In 1814, Constantine tried to reconcile with Juliana but was firmly rebuffed.
 In 1815, Constantine started a relationship with Polish noble Joanna Grudzińska, Princess of Łowicz.
 Finally, in 1820, after 19 years of separation, Constantine and Juliana’s marriage was officially annulled by Alexander I. Two months later, Grand Duke Constantine morganatically married Joanna Grudzińska.
-However, for Alexander I to give his approval to the marriage, Constantine was required to forfeit his rights to the Russian throne in favor of his younger brother Nicholas.
-The decision was kept secret and was known only to a very few people in St. Petersburg.
+However, for Alexander I to approve the marriage, Constantine was required to forfeit his rights to the Russian throne in favor of his younger brother Nicholas.
+The decision was kept secret and known only to a very few people in St. Petersburg.

 When Alexander I told Alexandra and Nicholas that they were to be Emperor and Empress, they were taken aback.
 Nicholas wrote, describing his feelings, “My wife and I remained in a position which I can liken only to the sensation that would strike a man if he were going calmly along a comfortable road sown with flowers and with marvelous scenery on all sides when, suddenly, an abyss yawns wide beneath his feet, and an irresistible force draws him into it, without allowing him to step back or turn aside.”